 As we are using different license versions of the C172R, I asked Paul to help seek an answer from A2A, while I started working on a corresponding tachometer for the 2,700 version.

 I wasn’t aware of the change at all since I only tested replacing parts in the hanger once or twice very long time ago.
-Were you?
+Are you?

 Anyway, an update is done for the RPM gauge, which now includes the optional 2,700 rpm versions as well.